 But the success of the venture led Nintendo to produce other playing cards and even its own card games.
 This included western playing cards.
-Thus, the first Nintendo log with the brand name written in the Roman alphabet appeared in 1950 as part of a classic ace of spades emblem (see above).
-There's an almost gothic 'n' on the space itself, while 'Nintendo Play Card Co.' appears below in a script-like font.
+Thus, the first Nintendo logo with the brand name written in the Roman alphabet appeared in 1950s as part of a classic ace of spades emblem (see above).
+There's an almost gothic 'n' on the spade, and the word 'Nintendo' would start to appear in various fonts, including this example that reads 'Nintendo Play Card Co.' in a script font from around 1960.

 Several more Nintendo logo designs followed before video games were on the horizon.
 Script logos used in the 1960s include one with a star as the dot of the ‘i’ and another that looks like it could have been a badge on a car at the time.
 But as cards declined in popularity, Nintendo was already learning to innovate with different kinds of toys, such as its ball-firing Ultra Machine and beam guns, and by 1970, the Nintendo logo had reached a much more recognisable form, missing only the racetrack border.

 When Nintendo entered the video game arena with the Donkey Kong arcade game and then the Nintendo Entertainment System console in 1985, it kept the same Helvetica Black-like typography with the signature cropped 't' ’, only adding the pill-shaped border in 1987.